 Maryann Martone, PhD

 Maryann Martone is a professor emerita at the University of California, San Diego, where she maintains an active laboratory.
 She started her career as a neuroanatomist, specializing in light and electron microscopy, but her research for the past 15 years has focused on neuroinformatics.
 She led the Neuroscience Information Framework (NIF), a national project to establish a uniform resource description framework for neuroscience, as well as the NIDDK Information Network (dknet).
-She is the editor-in-chief of Brain and Behavior, an open-access journal, and is on the editorial board of Nature Scientific Data, Frontiers in Neuroinformatics, and the Journal of Neuroinformatics.
-She additionally served as the director of biological sciences for Hypothesis, a technology nonprofit developing an open annotation layer for the web, and founded SciCrunch, a technology startup based on technologies developed by NIF and dkNET.
+She is the current Chair of the Governing Board for the International Neuroinformatics Coordinating Facility and a founder of SciCrunch, a technology start creating tools to help publish reproducible science.

 Eric Prager, PhD